1 9 5 5 – 1 9 6 7 (UK)

 Other comperes were Hughie Green, Dickie Henderson, Bob Monkhouse, Alfred Marks, Robert Morley, Bruce Forsyth, Don Arrol, Arthur Haynes, Norman Vaughan, Des O’Connor, Roger Moore and Jimmy Tarbuck.

-There were many odd occurrences during the life of the show; Frankie Howerd caused protests by walking on stage with a Union Jack held upside-down; Mario Lanza accidentally punched his own bodyguard; Norman Vaughan dropped a rifle and nearly broke his toe and Harry Secombe fell through a trapdoor.
+There were many odd occurrences during the life of the show – Frankie Howerd caused protests by walking on stage with a Union Jack held upside-down; Mario Lanza accidentally punched his own bodyguard; Norman Vaughan dropped a rifle on his foot and nearly broke his toe; Hughie Green was about to introduce Gracie Fields when a piece of scenery fell on his head, and Harry Secombe fell through a trapdoor.

 He once completely forgot Petula Clark‘s name and had to introduce her as “someone who needs no introduction”.

-In 1973 Jim Dale hosted a new series, but it failed to make an impact with the viewers and it lasted just the one season.
+In 1973 Jim Dale hosted a new series, but it failed to make an impact on the viewers, and it lasted just one season.

-In its heyday, 28 million viewers tuned in, at the time nearly half the population of the United Kingdom.
+In its heyday, 28 million viewers (then almost half the population of the United Kingdom) tuned in, at the time nearly half the population of the United Kingdom.
 The stars that appeared on the show or ‘topped the bill’ reads like a who’s who of show business.